- The biorefinery in Leuna is valued at 1.180 million euros.

 Overview

-UPM Biochemicals is constructing a pioneering biorefinery in Leuna, Germany, to produce hardwood-based biochemicals.
+UPM Biochemicals is constructing a pioneering biorefinery in Leuna, Germany, designed to produce hardwood-based biochemicals.
 This facility is the first of its kind globally and represents a significant step towards sustainable chemical production.
+The biorefinery is valued at 1.180 million euros and will produce approximately 220,000 tons of basic chemicals annually.

-Raw Material and Process
+Raw Materials and Process

 Maintenance Partnership